-- Large green space on the edge of the city with views of the Avon Gorge, Leigh Woods and the Severn Estuary.
-Perfect for picnics, exercise, sports and events.
+Large green spaces on the edge of the city suitable for picnics, exercise, sport and events.

 - Café Retreat

-- Public toilets and baby changing facilities (Circular Road, Stoke Road and near Clifton Suspension Bridge)
+- toilets and baby changing facilities at Circular Road, Stoke Road and near Clifton Suspension Bridge

 - Avon Gorge